grego/slist/README.md

-# s(tatic|tack)lists
+# s(tatic|tack)list
 [![Build status](https://badgen.net/github/status/grego/slist)](https://github.com/grego/slist/actions?query=workflow%3Atests)
 [![Crates.io status](https://badgen.net/crates/v/slist)](https://crates.io/crates/slist)
 [![Docs](https://docs.rs/slist/badge.svg)](https://docs.rs/slist)

 Experimental algebraic lists with with statically determined size that live on stack.
-They can be mapped, folded, filtered and have continuous storage.
+They can be iterated over, mapped, folded, filtered and have continuous storage.
 `#![no_std]`, no const generics, no macros, no unsafe, no heap allocation nor boxing, no dynamic dispatch, no dependencies, no unstable code used for the implementation.
 Just the Rust trait system.